The right to believe, to worship and witness

 In place of the anti-war statement, the encyclopaedia now has a header with a quotation from 1 John 3:15 ("Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him").

-Police had charged Kamenshchikov under Article 20.3.3, Part 1 after he made an anti-war speech in the city's Lenin Square on 7 May.
+Police had charged Kamenshchikov under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation"), Part 1 after he made an anti-war speech in the city's Lenin Square on 7 May.

 Footage of Kamenshchikov's protest, posted on the SOTAvision YouTube channel, shows him holding a poster which reads "Russian!
 Conquer the vatnik in yourself!" ("Vatnik" is slang for an unquestioning, jingoistic nationalist; he used a Latin letter V in reference to the pro-war "V" and "Z" symbols which have become popular signs of support for Russia's war in Ukraine.)